Rhythmic-Ocean/Osu-Arena/README.md

   3. Open the file `supabase_schema.txt` located in the root of this repository.

-  4. Copy the contents and run the query in Supabase to set up the required tables and RPC functions.
+  4. Copy the contents at Sections #2 and #3 and run the query in Supabase to set up the required tables and RPC functions.

 ### 5. Running the Bot